 He was a very hard one to let go, but now has the best life in North Wales with dogs and horses and a very loving family.
 This is why I foster."

 We have a number of dogs that would benefit from a foster home rather a kennel environment.
-If you live in South Wales and would like to find out more, please read on.
+If you live in the South Wales area and would like to find out more, please get in touch.
 Read more